Discover Calm, Confidence & Clarity and live the life you want

 - Communication Data this includes any communication that you give to us whether that be through the contact form on our website, through email, telephone call, text, social media messaging, social media posting or any other communication that you send us.
 We process this data for the purposes of communicating with you, for record keeping and for the establishment, pursuance or defence of legal claims.
 Our lawful ground for this processing is our legitimate interests which in this case are to reply to communications sent to us, to keep records and to establish, pursue or defend legal claims.

-- Customer Data that includes data relating to any purchases of services such as your name, title, billing address, delivery address email address, phone number, contact details, purchase details and details about financial payments between us.
+- Customer Data that includes data relating to any purchases of services such as your name, title, address, email address, phone number, emergency contact details, and details about financial payments between us.
 We process this data to supply the services you have purchased and to keep records of such transactions.
 Our lawful ground for this processing is the performance of a contract between you and us and/or taking steps at your request to enter into such a contract.

 - Marketing Data that includes data about your preferences in receiving marketing from us.
-We process this data to enable you to receive our newsletter.
+We process this data to enable you to receive our free resources and newsletter.
 Our lawful ground for this processing is our legitimate interests to grow our business.

-- Technical Data that includes data about your use of our website such as your IP address, your login data, browser details, page views and navigation paths, details about the number of times you use our website, time zone settings and other technology on the devices you use to access our website.
+- Technical data such as your IP address, your login data, details about your browser, length of visit to pages on our website, page views and navigation paths, details about the number of times you use our website, time zone settings and other technology on the devices you use to access our website.
 The source of this data is from our analytics tracking systems.
 We process this data to analyse use of our website to administer and protect our business and website, to deliver relevant website content and to understand the effectiveness of our advertising.
 Our lawful ground for this processing is our legitimate interests which in this case are to enable us to properly administer our website and our business and to grow our business and to decide our marketing strategy.

 - Sensitive Data we will also collect and keep sensitive "Health Related Information" in order to deliver services to you.
 This is for Jo Simons to fulfil the role of health care practitioner bound under the NCH, AoR, and CNHC Code of Practice and Ethics.
 We require your explicit consent for processing any sensitive data, so if you do submit health related information, we will ask for you to confirm your consent before we process it.